tommytran732/tommytran.io/content/projects.md

 These are sample [Butane/Ingition configuration files](https://github.com/tommytran732/Fedora-CoreOS-Ignition) that you can adapt to quickly deploy a Fedora CoreOS server with the containers of your choice.

 Out of the box, you will have a set of hardened boot parameters, sysctl settings, along with a set of kernel module blacklist from Whonix's [security-misc](https://github.com/Kicksecure/security-misc/blob/master/etc/modprobe.d/30_security-misc.conf).
-The configurations will also give you a basic setup with Firewalld, Fail2ban, and seboolean to tighten down security.
+The configurations will also give you a basic setup with Firewalld, Fail2ban, seboolean, and NTS to tighten down security.

 I use these same configurations on my production servers.